ConsistentEE: A Consistent and Hardness-Guided Early Exiting Method for Accelerating Language Models Inference: Related Work

 Ensemble-based early exiting methods utilize predictions from multiple internal classifiers to make better decisions.
-PABEE \cite{zhou2020pabee} adopted a weighted sum of cross-entropy losses as the training objective.
-During inference, the instance exits when $k$ consecutive internal classifiers make the same prediction.
+In PABEE \cite{zhou2020pabee}, the instance exits when $k$ consecutive internal classifiers make the same prediction.
 PCEE-BERT \cite{zhang2022pcee} combined both ensemble-based and confidence-based exiting criteria.
 The instance exits if the confidence scores are greater than a predefined threshold for several consecutive exits.

 Learning-based methods aim to learn a criterion for early exiting.
 Our method also falls into this category.
 BERxiT \cite{xin2021berxit} trained a learning-to-exit (LTE) module to predict certainty level, indicating the extent to which the internal classifier can accurately predict the ground truth.
 When the output of the LTE is greater than 0.5, an instance can exit.
 CAT \cite{schuster2021cat} introduces a ``meta consistency classifier'' to predict the conformity level, i.e., whether the output of an internal classifier is consistent with the final classifier.
 An instance exits when the conformity level is greater than a threshold.
 The policy network in ConsistentEE is different from LTE in BERxit and the meta consistency classifier in CAT in two aspects.
 First, the purposes are different.
 LTE aims to predict certainty level, and meta consistency classifier aims to predict conformity level, while the policy network determines whether to exit.
 Second, the ground truth of certainty level and conformity level are available while the ground truth of the layer at which an instance should exit is unknown.